rosedunlop/Project-1/README.md

 Checklist:

 - Create a 10 by 10 grid containing 100 cells.
-- Each cell will have a particular class e.g. river, puppy, obstacle
+- Each cell will have a particular class e.g. river, puppy, obstacle.
-- Create keyboard event listeners for the player to be able to move around the grid
+- Create keyboard event listeners for the player to be able to move around the grid.
 - Ensure that the player cannot move off the grid when it reaches the end of a row/column.
-- Start game and restart game logic
+- Start game and restart game logic.
-- Adding movement to the obstacles on the grid
+- Adding movement to the obstacles on the grid.
 - Score implementation - having a certain amount of lives.
-- Winning and losing states
+- Winning and losing states.
-- Obstacle collision functionality
+- Obstacle collision functionality.
-- Styling
+- Styling.

 ### Day 2-3: